Meet the OPTF

 View Key: d905563f1cc0eada663d0491c78637490a07bd95f4bdb794c20ba605c8a91b00

 When looking at the premine wallet with the view key, the wallet will show a balance ABOVE 22.5 Million.
 This is because a view key only allows you to see incoming transactions.
-Due to the nature of transactions in Loki (inherited from Monero), most outgoing transactions send more than the desired amount, and the remaining change is then sent back to the original address.
+Due to the nature of transactions in Oxen (inherited from Monero), most outgoing transactions send more than the desired amount, and the remaining change is then sent back to the original address.
 The amount returned is considered an incoming transaction.
 Because the view key does not allow you to see outgoing transactions, the premine wallet balance will appear larger than it is in reality.

 The network was bootstrapped and mined for approximately an hour before the code was released.
 The first publicly minable block was block 154.
 All 154 premined blocks were mined to a wallet controlled by the LAG Foundation Ltd. The reason that the software was not immediately released upon the network’s creation was to ensure that the network was stable and that transfers were working between Foundation wallets.
-Though fairly inconsequential compared to the rest of the premine, the coins mined from these 154 blocks (approx 18,800 Loki) will be put to good use, as determined by the board of the Foundation in accordance with its constitution.
+Though fairly inconsequential compared to the rest of the premine, the coins mined from these 154 blocks (approx 18,800 Oxen) will be put to good use, as determined by the board of the Foundation in accordance with its constitution.

-Every Loki block contains three outputs.
+Every Oxen block contains three outputs.
 One goes to the miner who constructs the block, the next to a random Service Node, and the last to the Governance wallet specified in the code.
 Other nodes check that this output was sent to the right place as a consensus rule.
 Auditors can check the Governance block reward wallet with the same patch to see incoming block rewards equal to 5% of the expected block reward.